aledsdavies/opal/README.md

 Opal fills the gap between "infrastructure is up" and "services are reliably operated."

+## Philosophy

+**Outcome-focused execution:**

+Opal doesn't maintain state files or enforce a rigid model.
+Instead:

+1. **Reality is truth** - Query the world as it actually is
+2. **Plan from reality** - Based on what exists now, here's what we'll do
+3. **Execute the plan** - Accomplish the outcomes
+4. **Verify the contract** - If reality changed between plan and execute, catch it

+The **plan is your contract** - it shows what will happen before it happens.
+Not bureaucracy, just clarity.

+No state files.
+No "desired state" to maintain.
+Just: see the world, make a plan, execute it.

 ## What Opal Does

 - **Enforces determinism**: Same inputs always produce the same plan